 We actively monitor our exposure to the European financial markets, including the impact of sovereign debt issues.
 We also mitigate our risk by investing in fixed deposits with various financial institutions and we limit the amount we hold with any one institution.
 We do not have any direct investments in the sovereign debt of European countries.
 From time to time, we may have deposits with major European financial institutions.
-As of January 29, 2012, we do not believe that we have any material direct or indirect exposure to the European financial markets.
+We also mitigate collection risks from our customers by performing regular credit evaluations of our customers' financial conditions and requiring collateral, such as letters of credit and bank guarantees, in certain circumstances.
+As of April 29, 2012, we do not believe that we have any material direct or indirect exposure to the European financial markets.